 Deadliest Night for St. Louis policijos

-Kruvinų incidentas St. Louis policijos istorija nebuvo Shootout, stichinė nelaimė ar teroro aktą.
+Kruvinų incidentas St. Louis policijos istorija nebuvo Shootout, natural disaster, or act of terrorism.
 Kruvinų incidentas St. Louis policijos istorija įvyko pirmadienio naktį, Rugsėjis 3, 1900.
 Electricity was the assailant as a power line with 3300 voltų elektros krito ant telefono linijos, aštuonių gatvės ir Carr prospekte.
-The telephone lines connected almost all the policemen’s call boxes in the Downtown area.
+The telephone lines connected all the policemen’s call boxes in the Downtown area.

-70 policeman patrolling the Downtown District were potential victims as they made their way to the call boxes for their 7:00 p.m.
+Seventy police officers patrolling the Downtown District were potential victims as they made their way to the call boxes for their 7:00 p.m.
 Atvykimas ins.
-Iki naktį pabaigoje, two policeman lay dead and thirteen others were seriously burned or suffered injuries from being thrown from the call boxes or the headquarters call center.
+Iki naktį pabaigoje, two police officers lay dead, and electricity seriously burned thirteen other officers.
+The current also injured officers by throwing the officers from the call boxes or the headquarters call center.

-Prieš dvipusio radijo įgyvendinimo, policeman called in on the call box every hour, so the station knew they were okay.
+Prieš dvipusio radijo įgyvendinimo, police officer called in on the call box every hour, so the station knew they were okay.
 The call box was also the primary way to call for a transport after arresting someone.
-As the policemen began to make their way to the call boxes, the electric current knocked an operator against the wall in the headquarters call center.
-St. Louis Police command personnel sent out messengers to warn the officers about the potential threat but many did not get the warning in time.
-A lineman, who responded to police headquarters, was also badly shocked, when he tried to address the problem.
+As the police officers began to make their way to the call boxes, the electric current knocked an operator against the wall in the headquarters call center.

 beckmann-looney-incident